sqrl-lang/sqrl/website/source/language/where.md

 LET IsPurchase := Event = "purchase";
 LET NumPurchaseByActor := if(IsPurchase, count(BY SessionActor WHERE IsPurchase));
 LET ManyPurchaseByActor := if(IsPurchase, NumPurchaseByActor > 5);
-CREATE RULE ManyPurchases WHERE ManyPurcaseByActor AND IsPurchase;
+CREATE RULE ManyPurchases WHERE ManyPurchaseByActor AND IsPurchase;
 ```